Maths

 Sehar A Verified Sherpa Tutor ✓

-A GCSE tutor with 3 years experience
+GCSE Maths, Chemistry and Biology tutor with 4+ years of experience

-2 reviews
+10 reviews

 Significant figures and rounding are similar ideas with a few key differences between them.
 Significant figures usually represent the accuracy or precision of a number based on the measurements taken whereas rounding is done to simplify a number to make it easier to work with.
 For example, when you’re trying to split the cost of something so you round to 2 decimal places because the smallest form of money you can use is pennies.